French cabinet reshuffle possible early next week - government spokesperson | Politics

 - France

-The expected reshuffle of the French government after President Emmanuel Macron lost his absolute majority in parliament could take place Monday or Tuesday, the government spokesperson said on Friday.
+An expected reshuffle of the French government after President Emmanuel Macron lost his absolute majority in parliament could take place next Monday or Tuesday, the government spokesperson said on Friday.

-Asked on LCI television if this was planned during those days, Olivia Gregoire said: "We can imagine that".
+Asked on LCI television if this was planned during those days, Olivia Gregoire said: "We can imagine that."
+Macron, who was re-elected as president in April, lost control of parliament in legislative elections last month - meaning it is no longer a rubber stamp for the government's plans.

+Moreover, three ministers lost their bid to win a parliamentary seat during that vote, which means that, according to an unwritten but established convention, they have to resign from the government.
+According to RTL radio, at least four new cabinet ministers will be appointed in the upcoming reshuffle.

+Prime Minister Elisabeth Borne, in charge of the government since Macron's re-election, is due to deliver her general policy statement to the parliament next Wednesday - at 1300 GMT in the lower house and at 1900 GMT to the Senate.
+"There will be a cabinet meeting next week," Gregoire said after several weeks without one, adding that a bill focused on boosting citizens' purchasing power would be submitted to the parliament this month.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)